matthias-reis/carda-gatsby/content/articles/2024/10/wanheda-dusty-trails-interview-en.md

 focusKeyword: 'Interview – "Dusty Trails" – Wanheda'
 ---

-**Wanheda have a new album ready.
+**Wanheda have a new album ready to be released on November 22nd.
 With "Dusty Trails", the band from Leuven, Belgium, leads us to a place where stories develop from their melodies and opposites inspire each other.
 I had the chance to talk to lead guitarist Jan Verduyckt and ask him everything that came to mind after listening to the six songs.**

 Here is what I wrote on Bandcamp about "Dusty Trails":